jsphuebner/esp-egycounter/README.md

 Since this storage system is AC coupled it can work with as many solar arrays as you like.
 For example I have 2 solar arrays and the battery can be charged from both.
 We loose some energy to conversion losses this way but are more flexible also in where we can put the storage system.
 It actually lives in my desk:

 ![](images/system.jpg)

+# Cloudy stuff
+If you run a web server with a database you can deploy some simple php scripts provided in the server-side directory. index.php contains commands to set up your database.
+You probably want to play with display.php to show what you want.
+Python script submitToLogger.py sends the data to your web server via https.
+Again, web server is hard-coded, please adjust.
+I use a static key for minimalistic access control that is sent along with the data every time.
+The server only stores a hash of that key.
+Please set this up in config.inc.php
+The script sends the counter data from above and merges battery power into the JSON blob as well.

 # Disclaimer
 As always things I present are somewhat dangerous and you repeat them at your own risk.
 In terms of safety the system has some shortcomings